abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 **Caution:**
 Run the link as a `Job`, not a bare pod.
-Bare pods are killed with exit 137 and no surviving events, and Coder reaps long-running processes even under `screen` or `setsid`.
+Bare pods are killed with exit 137 and no surviving events, and Coder is unsuccessful with long-running processes even under `screen` or `setsid`.
 See [Running batch jobs](/documentation/userdocs/running/jobs).

 Free the build pod first — nothing after this needs it: